 Professor Amanda Barusch BA(Reed) MSW PhD(Berkeley)

 Amanda Barusch (2008) is a social worker who divides her time between university positions in Otago and Utah.
 At Otago she is Professor of Gerontology in the Department of Sociology, Gender and Social Work.
-She is a resident in the Ryburn Wing and is a welcome and generous supporter of College activities.
+She has been a resident in the Ryburn Wing and a welcome and generous supporter of College activities.

 His Honour Judge Edward Oke Kempthorne Blaikie LLB(Otago)

 Oke Blaikie (2008) is a retired Judge who lives in Nelson.
 He is a member of the University of Otago Council, representing the Court of Convocation (University alumni).
 He was a resident if the College 1964 – 67.

 Mr Richard Donald Madden MusB(Hons)(Otago) LRSM DipTchg

 Richard Madden (2008) is a well-known face around the College as the Director of the Choral Scholars.
 He is a prominent figure in church music, both in Dunedin and in a wider sphere as a composer of sacred music.

 The Reverend Dr William John Roxborogh BE(Auck) BD(Otago) PhD(Aberd)